secretnodes/secretwiki/products/spectrum/src/content/configuration-options.md

 # Configuration options

-Spectrum is a global TCP and UDP proxy running on Cloudflare's edge nodes.
+Spectrum is a global TCP and UDP proxy running on Cloudflare's edge network-interconnect.
 It does not terminate the connection.
 Instead it passes through the packets to the backend server.

 <Aside>